Karaborg/My-Docker-Notes/README.md

 $ docker pull <imageName>:<imageTag>
 ```

 You do not have to pull the image to run.
-Docker will search on docker hub if docker can not find in on local.
-So you could just enter run command without event pulling the image (for only public images).
+Docker will search on docker hub if docker can not find it on local.
+So you could just enter the run command without even pulling the image (for only public images).

 ## Introducing Volumes
 Let's say your web application creates a file and you want to save this file for later.
-Usually when you shutdown the container, all the data will be lost.
-To prevent that, we can use `VOLUME` command with a path in where the file is located.
+Usually, when you shut down the container, all the data will be lost.
+To prevent that, we can use `VOLUME` command with a path where the file is located.

 dokerfile with a volume example:
 ```